-Google-owned YouTube said its app will no longer be available on streaming content provider Roku devices after December 9 as the two sides remain engaged in an ongoing carriage dispute.
+Google-owned YouTube said its app would no longer be available on streaming content provider Roku devices after December 9 as the two sides remain engaged in an ongoing carriage dispute.

 As per the report, current Roku owners will still have access to YouTube and YouTube TV, the company’s live TV platform.